naikviraj/naikviraj/README.md

 ## 🌐 Personal Projects
 - **Pokedex Application:** A responsive React app utilizing the PokeAPI to search and display Pokémon with detailed stats.
-- **News Management System:** A final year project involving the creation of a comprehensive news management system.
+- **Lung Cancer detection system:** A final year project involving the detection of lung cancers.
 (This project is currently under development)

 ## 💬 Let's Connect!